Dark Higgs Bosons at Colliders: Searches for invisible dark Higgs decays

 For dark Higgs boson masses below the \bmeson mass, significant advances are expected from \belletwo with larger data sets.
 With an integrated luminosity of only 63\,\fbinv and using an inclusive tagging method, \belletwo already excluded $\bf(B^+\to K^+\nu\bar{\nu}) > 4.1\times 10^{-5}$ at the 90\% CL~\cite{Belle-II:2021rof}.
 This inclusive method provides a higher signal efficiency and also sensitivity compared to the hadronic tag method used by \babar, but has almost no mass resolution.
 As a result, this method is ideal to constrain the three-body decay $B^+\to K^+\nu\bar{\nu}$, where the missing mass of the neutrino pair follows a broad distribution, but is less sensitive than the hadronic tag method for the two-body decay $B^+\to K^+\phi$, where the narrow peak in the missing mass provides a key handle to distinguish signal and background (see Ref.~\cite{Ferber:2022rsf} for a detailed discussion in the context of a similar model).
-This also makes it difficult to interpret the inclusive tag method in case of anomalously large $\bf(B^+\to K^+\nu\bar{\nu})$ as a signal of dark Higgs bosons.\footnote{As pointed out in Ref.~\cite{Bird:2006jd}, it is possible to obtain a broad distribution distribution of missing masses from the decay $B \to K \chi \bar{\chi}$ via an off-shell dark Higgs boson.
+This also makes it difficult to interpret the recent evidence for the decay $B^+\to K^+\nu\bar{\nu}$ observed by Belle II~\cite{Belle-II:2023esi} as a signal of dark Higgs bosons~\cite{McKeen:2023uzo}.\footnote{As pointed out in Ref.~\cite{Bird:2006jd}, it is possible to obtain a broad distribution of missing masses from the decay $B \to K \chi \bar{\chi}$ via an off-shell dark Higgs boson.
 The branching ratio scales parametrically as $\sin^2 \theta y_\chi^2 / m_\phi^4$, which is unobservably small (given experimental bounds on $\sin \theta$) unless there is a second contribution to the mass of the DM particle such that $y_\chi \gg m_\chi / w$.}